Internship OPPORTUNITIES

 Faculty Advisor: Dr. Erik Yando

 Description: This internship offers a unique opportunity for the selected student to work closely with a VASG Graduate Fellow, tracking carbon through salt marshes.
-The student will gain hands-on experience by completing sediment, stem, and root analysis across four different salt marsh sites in coastal southeastern Virginia.
-Collecting samples, measuring elevation, and monitoring salinity.
+The student will gain hands-on experience by completing sediment, stem, and root analysis, as well as carbon fluxes across different salt marshes in coastal southeastern Virginia.
 The selected student needs to be comfortable with full days of outdoor fieldwork, including some extended walking to locations.
 The student will also have the chance to work alongside the graduate student in the lab processing the collected materials.
 The student will also have the opportunity for additional research, professional development, and field-based experiences through a hands-on research experience in plant biology based at ODU and will be able to interact with other students and faculty in the program in professional and social activities.
 This position will be about 50% field work and 50% lab work.

 Deliverable: The student’s work will have a tangible impact.
 They will have the opportunity to create a poster or prepare a presentation for a conference.
 If interested, the student can also engage in outreach activities to communicate and connect with diverse audiences.
 The student will also be able to present their findings at a VASG event in the fall, thereby contributing to the ongoing research and enhancing our understanding of salt marsh carbon monitoring.